 Pill imprint 93 132 has been identified as Lamotrigine (chewable, dispersible) 25 mg.

-Lamotrigine is used in the treatment of bipolar disorder; seizure prevention; schizoaffective disorder; anxiety; depression (and more), and belongs to the drug class triazine anticonvulsants.
+Lamotrigine is used in the treatment of bipolar disorder; schizoaffective disorder; seizure prevention; anxiety; restless legs syndrome (and more), and belongs to the drug class triazine anticonvulsants.
 Risk cannot be ruled out during pregnancy.
 Lamotrigine 25 mg is not subject to the Controlled Substances Act.

 See also related documents.